strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **`retriable` method**

 - Determines whether to retry sending a message following a message sending error.
 - Returns `true` if the message sending process can be retried.
+The Kafka producer automatically handles retries for certain errors, such as connection errors.
 - Returns `false` for null and specified exceptions, or those that do not implement the `RetriableException` interface.
-- Customizable to include other errors.
+- Customizable to include other errors and  implementing retry logic for business level exceptions.

-    > Retries can lead to the possibility of duplicate messages being sent.
-    > You can configure the producer to avoid duplicates using idempotency, as messages are delivered exactly once.
+> By default, Kafka operates with at-least-once delivery semantics, which means that messages can be delivered more than once in certain scenarios, potentially leading to duplicates.
+> To mitigate this risk, consider enabling transactions in your Kafka producer.
+> Transactions provide stronger guarantees of exactly-once delivery.
-    > You can also use the `retries` configuration property to control how many times the producer will retry sending a message before giving up.
+> Additionally, you can use the `retries` configuration property to control how many times the producer will retry sending a message before giving up.
 > This setting affects how many times the `retriable` method may return `true` during a message send error.
-    > For more information, see the [Strimzi documentation on ordered delivery](https://strimzi.io/docs/operators/latest/deploying#ordered_delivery).
+> For more information, see the [Strimzi post on transactions](https://strimzi.io/blog/2023/05/03/kafka-transactions/) and the [Strimzi documentation on ordered delivery](https://strimzi.io/docs/operators/latest/deploying#ordered_delivery).

 **`onCompletion` method**